Visualizing Privacy-Relevant Data Flows in Android Applications: Abstract

 This paper explores the use of static program slicing and software visualization to analyze privacy-relevant data flows in Android apps.
 We introduce \emph{SliceViz}, a web tool that analyzes an Android app by slicing all privacy-relevant data sources detected in the source code on the back-end.
 It then helps developers by visualizing these privacy-relevant program slices.

 We conducted a user study with 12 participants demonstrating that SliceViz effectively aids developers in identifying privacy-relevant properties in Android apps.

-Our findings indicate that program slicing can be employed to identify and reason about privacy-relevant data flows in Android applications.
+Our findings suggest that program slicing can be employed to reason about privacy-relevant data flows in Android apps.
 With further usability improvements, developers can be better equipped to handle privacy-sensitive information.